rutishauserlab/SBCAT-release-NWB/README.md

 The main script in this repo, `NWB_SBCAT_import_main.m`, is designed to analyze the released dataset and to reproduce select figures & metrics noted in Daume et. al. [year].
 It can calculate several metrics related to behavior (reaction time, accuracy), spike sorting, and single-unit (SU) activity during the task.

 ### Steps to Use the Script
 * **Set Parameters:** The first section of the script sets important parameters.
-The `importRange` is the range of subject IDs for the dataset.
-For the current release, subject IDs have a range of `1:[NOTE MAX RANGE.
-FILL LATER]`.
+The `importRange` is the range of files for the dataset.
+For the current release, subject IDs have a range of `1:44`.
+The full range can also be specified by setting `importRange=[]`

 * **Initialization and Pathing:** The script then defines the directory paths for the code, the currently installed MatNWB package, and the dataset, and then adds them to the MATLAB path.
 If figures are generated, there is an additional option to add a custom save destination.
 Please ensure that the defined paths in the script are correct for your setup.
 This section also uses MatNWB's generateCore() function to initialize the NWB API if it has not been initialized already.

 * **Import Datasets From Folder:** The script will then import datasets from the given folder using the `NWB_importFromFolder` function.
-Only files specified using `importRange` and `taskFlag` will be loaded into the workspace.
+Only files specified using `importRange` will be loaded into the workspace.

 * **Extracting Single Units:** Single unit information is extracted from the loaded NWB files for ease of indexing, using the `NWB_SB_extractUnits` function.
 If spike waveforms are not needed for analysis, the `load_all_waveforms` flag can be set to `0` to only extract the mean waveform.
 All future plots will use this mean waveform instead of a spike waveform pdf.